 During the third quarter of 2010, the management of Harvard Bioscience developed a plan to streamline its operations at Panlab, the Harvard Apparatus business in Spain.
 The plan included workforce reduction in all functions of the organization.
-During the third quarter of 2010, we recorded restructuring charges of approximately \$0.3 million, representing severance payments to employees.
+During the third quarter of 2010, the Company recorded restructuring charges of approximately \$0.3 million, representing severance payments to employees.
+No charges were incurred beyond the third quarter of 2010 on this matter.